Asymmetric Tunneling of Bose-Einstein Condensates: Principle of Asymmetric Tunneling Beyond the Single-Particle Case

 \section{Principle of Asymmetric Tunneling Beyond the Single-Particle Case}

-Now that the 1D symmetric tunneling is proven, we turn our attention to scenarios which may break this symmetry.
-In the overlooked Ref. \cite{Amirkhanov1966}, it was shown that tunneling can become asymmetric for the case of a two particle system.
+In the overlooked Ref. \cite{Amirkhanov1966} (see also Eq.~(30) of Ref.~\cite{bondar2010enhancement}), it was shown that tunneling can become asymmetric for the case of a two-particle system.
 Let us give the intuition behind this phenomenon.
 First, recall that the dynamics generated by a time-independent Hamiltonian conserves the total energy.
-To understand the underlying physics of the two particle system, it is convenient to represent it using the center of mass (C. M.) and inter-particle d.o.f.
+To understand the underlying physics of the two-particle system, it is convenient to represent it using the center of mass (C.M.) and inter-particle d.o.f.
 A tunneling barrier then couples these two d.o.f.